George W. Hotchkiss

 George Woodward Hotchkiss (October 16, 1831 – March 1, 1926) was an American nineteenth-century businessman and journalist who wrote about the lumber industry.
 He was co-founder and editor of several newspapers, including what the Journal of Forest History has considered to be North America's first lumber newspaper, Lumberman's Gazette.
 He contributed to the publication of a manual on the timber trade, which sold 40,000 copies.
+In 1898 he published the book History of the Lumber and Forest Industry of the Northwest.
 In the view of one 1920s author, Hotchkiss was the "father" of lumber periodicals.

 Hotchkiss was one of the Californian "forty-niners" who prospected for gold.
 At the age of 18, he made the 154-day sailing trip around the southern tip of South America to get to California, and by his own account opened the first trading post in Sacramento County, California.
 He was one of the signatories of the petition for California state status.
 Later during his life, he was an alderman and town supervisor in Bay City, Michigan, as well as a supervisor and a justice of the peace in Evanston, Illinois.
 At the time of his death in 1926, a newspaper reported that he was the last of forty-niners alive.

 Early years and education

-Hotchkiss was born on October 16, 1831 in New Haven, Connecticut.
+Hotchkiss was born on October 16, 1831, in New Haven, Connecticut.
 His parents were Ellas Woodward and Almira Woodward Hotchkiss.
 He had four brothers and four sisters, and was the sixth child in the family.
-Hotchkiss was of English and Welsh ancestry; his ancestors were Huguenots who emigrated to Switzerland and from there went with the Plymouth colony to America, settling at Guilford, Connecticut.
-Hotchkiss as a child attended the Lancasterian School in New Haven for his initial training.
-He later attended the Russell Military Academy of New Haven as a teenager for two years.
+Hotchkiss was of English and Welsh ancestry; his ancestors were Huguenots who emigrated to Switzerland and from there went with the Plymouth Colony to America, settling at Guilford, Connecticut.
+Hotchkiss as a child attended the Lancasterian School in New Haven.
+He later attended the Russell Military Academy of New Haven for two years.

 Mid-life and business career

+Forty-niner

 Hotchkiss left the Russell Military Academy in June 1848, just before he was 17 years old.
 He went to work for his older brother Thomas as a clerk and bookkeeper.
 His brother had taken over their father's lumber yard in New Haven the year before.

 Prompted by the California gold rush, Hotchkiss went to that state in the spring of 1849.
 The 154-day sailing trip from the east coast involved going around Cape Horn, the southernmost tip of South America where the Atlantic and Pacific oceans meet.
 The voyage ended in San Francisco with many other gold-seekers, who were known as "forty-niners".
-In California he worked as a clerk of a general store in Sacramento for about a year, then opened the first trading post in the Greenwood Valley near Sacramento in early 1850.
+In California he worked as a clerk of a general store in Sacramento for about a year, then opened a trading post in the Greenwood Valley near Sacramento in early 1850.
 In that year he was one of the signers of the petition for California statehood application.